East West (band): Hope In Anguish

 Hope in Anguish was a record which was a long time in the making, but came together in just a few short weeks.
 It embodied both the excitement of a new lineup in the band with Jon on guitar and also the challenges of the band finding themselves after being thrust into touring.
 While the band themselves admitted they would have liked to spend more time on post-production/mixing HIA, they feel it was really a stepping stone for what was to come.
 The band produced and released a production video for the track "Vacant" and hoped to release more.
 However, before the band could get back into the studio to record their next record, Mike Tubbs would announce the end of the band at what would be their final show in Corona Del Mar, California; Spirit West Coast.

-Tubbs' Faith

-Singer/songwriter Mike Tubbs became disillusioned with modern Christianity sometime during East West's touring days.
-His frustration with the general disparity of beliefs among self proclaimed "Christians" led him to search elsewhere for the "Christ" of antiquity.
-His journey led him through Daoism and Buddhism becoming a practitioner of Taiji Chuan and Chi Gung under Master Chi Chang in Irvine, California.
-It wasn't until the providential run in with his long time friend and brother, Turbo Qualls that Mike would find the greatest challenge to his beliefs.
-Turbo introduced Orthodox Christianity (Ancient Christianity) to Mike one night which led to many follow up discussions and ultimately to the existential realization that either the Orthodox Christian Church is The Church established by Jesus Christ Himself or there is nothing.
-Later Mike (and his wife) would discover that they are not the first to find their way to and stand upon this precipice of Nihilism.

-In 2008, Mike, his wife, and two daughters were Baptized and Chrismated into the One Holy Catholic and Apostolic Church at St. Barnabas Orthodox Church in Costa Mesa, CA., by Fr.
-Wayne Wilson and Fr.
-Michael Reagan.
-Mike was ordained to the holy Diaconate in November of 2020 becoming Reverend Deacon Michael Tubbs.
-Incidentally, Turbo Qualls was ordained to the holy Priesthood and is now Fr.
-Turbo Qualls.
-He serves at St. Mary of Egypt Serbian Orthodox Church in Kansas City, Missouri.

-Deacon Michael was interviewed by Kevin Allen for Ancient Faith Radio about his conversion to the Orthodox faith in 2008 (Long before his ordination).